colbyfayock/next-wordpress-starter/README.md

 In order to avoid an additional configuration file, we take advantage of some built-in properties of `package.json` to configure parts of the website.

-- homepage: Setting the `homepage` property will update instances where the full URL is required such as Open Graph tags
+- homepage: Setting the `homepage` property will update instances where the full URL is required such as Open Graph tags.

 ### WordPress

 This project aims to take advantage of as many built-in WordPress features by default.
-Those include:
+Those includes:

 - Site Title: Used for the homepage header as well as page metadata
 - Tagline: Used on the homepage for the header subtitle